techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 vapor run serve
 ```

 And it should be done.
-Now vapor is serving its HelloWorld page on localhost:8080.
-To check that things are working out, just open your browser and type `http://localhost:8080`.
+Now Vapor is serving its HelloWorld page on `localhost:8080`.
+To check that things are working out, just open your browser and type [`http://localhost:8080`](http://localhost:8080).

 ## Bulding a Contacts App

-Now that we have our server-side Swift environment setup working with Vapor, we are going to start creating our Contacts App.
+Now that we have our server-side Swift environment working with Vapor, we are going to create our Contacts App.
 This application will have two features: add a new contact and retrieve all contacts.
 But first of all, let's check out how Droplet works.

 ### Playing with Droplet